AmberC0209/PaddleX/docs/installation/installation.en.md

 [简体中文](installation.md) | English

 # PaddleX Local Installation Tutorial
-> ❗Before installing PaddleX, please ensure you have a basic **Python environment** (Note: Currently supports Python 3.8 to Python 3.10, with more Python versions being adapted).
+> ❗Before installing PaddleX, please ensure you have a basic <b>Python environment</b> (Note: Currently supports Python 3.8 to Python 3.10, with more Python versions being adapted).
 ## 1. Quick Installation
 Welcome to PaddleX, Baidu's low-code development tool for AI.
 Before we dive into the local installation process, please clarify your development needs and choose the appropriate installation mode.

-PaddleX offers two installation modes: **Wheel Package Installation** and **Plugin Installation**.
+PaddleX offers two installation modes: <b>Wheel Package Installation</b> and <b>Plugin Installation</b>.
 Below, we introduce their respective application scenarios:

 ### 1.1 Wheel Package Installation Mode
-If your use case for PaddleX involves **model inference and integration**, we recommend the more **convenient** and **lightweight** Wheel package installation mode.
+If your use case for PaddleX involves <b>model inference and integration</b>, we recommend the more <b>convenient</b> and <b>lightweight</b> Wheel package installation mode.

 After installing PaddlePaddle (refer to the [PaddlePaddle Local Installation Tutorial](paddlepaddle_install.en.md)), you can quickly install the PaddleX Wheel package by executing the following commands:

-> ❗ **Note**: Please ensure that PaddlePaddle is successfully installed before proceeding to the next step.
+> ❗ <b>Note</b>: Please ensure that PaddlePaddle is successfully installed before proceeding to the next step.

 ```bash
 pip install https://paddle-model-ecology.bj.bcebos.com/paddlex/whl/paddlex-3.0.0b1-py3-none-any.whl
 ```

 ### 1.2 Plugin Installation Mode
-If your use case for PaddleX involves **custom development** (e.g. retraining models, fine-tuning models, customizing model structures, customizing inference codes, etc.), we recommend the more **powerful** plugin installation mode.
+If your use case for PaddleX involves <b>custom development</b> (e.g. retraining models, fine-tuning models, customizing model structures, customizing inference codes, etc.), we recommend the more <b>powerful</b> plugin installation mode.

 After installing the PaddleX plugins you need, you can not only perform inference and integration with the supported models but also conduct advanced operations such as model training for custom development.